Reddit feels like a breath of fresh air compared to the rest of the Internet.

 That’s why everyone needs to be aware of Reddit scams—how to spot them, avoid them, and recover from them.
 We cover all that in the following article.

-Want to shut down scammers and their schemes?
+Want to shut down scammers or fraudsters and their schemes?
 Keep reading.

 Photo by Brett Jordan